bakdata/kpops/docs/docs/user/references/components.md

 #### reset

-Runs a reset job in the cluster that is deleted by default after a succesful completion.
+Runs a reset job in the cluster that is deleted by default after a successful completion.

 - Reset the consumer group offsets